WELCOME TO ORRVILLE MIDDLE SCHOOL

 Safety is our main concern on the playground.
 Playground supervisors will not permit activities that appear hazardous or cause injury.
 The playground rules also follow THE THREE R’s: Respect Yourself, Respect Others and Respect Property.

 Any child who misbehaves will, at the discretion of the playground supervisor and principal, be removed from the playground for such time as deemed necessary.

 - Children should be encouraged to use crosswalks that have been provided for their safety by the city and to obey the school safety patrol.

-- We practice safe evacuation of the building six times per school year for fire drills.
+- We practice safe evacuation of the building once a month for fire drills.

 - We hold tornado drills monthly during severe storm season.

 This is your school building, and you should appreciate it and take pride in its appearance.
 Writing desks, walls, textbooks, etc., is not allowed.
 Students are expected to restore damaged property and equipment and will be held responsible for undue damage or loss of school property.
 The school will contact the' student's parents and/or proper legal agency if necessary.